ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 -   Creation of an image by specifying the number of columns (`width`) and the number of rows (`height`)
 -   Setting the sRGB value of a pixel given its `x` and `y` coordinates
 -   Saving the image in a common graphic format
--   Pay close attention to the coordinate system: is the pixel at `(0, 0)` at the top left?
-Bottom left?
-Or…?
+-   Pay close attention to the coordinate system: is the origin `(0, 0)` located at the top-left, bottom-left, or elsewhere?

 # HDR→LDR Conversion (3/3)